5Spice/Space-Jam-Court-Insights/README.md

 Before you begin, ensure you have met the following requirements:

 - **Backend:** Docker was used to install PostgreSQL.
-The Django backend must be set up and running, including the database with player statistics.
+The Django backend must be set up and running, including the database for player statistics.
 Package requirements are in requirements.txt

 - **Frontend:** The Angular frontend must be installed and configured properly.

 #### Getting Started

-- **Backend:** Ensure database is up and hosted on PostgreSQL.
-Ensure packages are installed and start server hosted on http://localhost:8000/
+- **Backend:** Ensure database is up.
+Migrate and run python manage.py load_data.py.
+Start server on http://localhost:8000/
 - **Frontend:** Frontend is installed and hosted via Node on http://localhost:4200/